yilinwei/ensime.github.io/editors/atom/installation.md

 ## Using Atom

-- Open any folder that contains a _.ensime_ in the root
+- Open any folder that contains at least one _.ensime_
 - cmd-shift-P _ENSIME: Start_
 - Then you can use the features above!

 Every command in ENSIME can be found using cmd-shift-P and typing "ensime".
+Some are context bound and will turn up in a specific state, like "Ensime:lockTypeHover" which will only be available while a type hover tooltip is displayed.

 ## Related Atom Packages

-The following are automatically installed by Atom ENSIME:
+### The following are automatically installed by Atom ENSIME:

 - [language-scala] for syntax highlighting.
 - [hyperclick] for code navigation.
 ENSIME hooks in as provider.
 - [browser-plus] to display ScalaDoc.
 - [linter] for display of errors and warnings.

+This can be turned of via a setting if you for personal preference would like to uninstall or disable any of these packages.

-These are recommended:
+### These are recommended:

 - [Project manager] which is handy to keep track of projects.

-- Need plugin to navigate back to last cursor position when "code surfing".
-Maybe [last cursor position].
+- A plugin to navigate back to last cursor position when "code surfing" is useful.
+Something like https://github.com/fcharron/last-cursor-position or https://atom.io/packages/navigation-history

+ Non of which has many downloads though…

 [sbt]: http://www.scala-sbt.org/download.html
 [gen-ensime]: /build_tools/sbt/